 Due to the COVID-19 restrictions, Networking Breakfasts have been suspended until further notice.

-We are offering our social media platforms to help get the word out about changes and updates to our member businesses and organizations in these current circumstances.
+We are offering our social media platforms to help get the word out about changes and updates to our member businesses and organizations.
 Our social media committee will be monitoring and sharing your posts as much as possible, but please do tag us (Ballston Spa Business & Professional Association) so we don’t miss any.
 We suggest business members take advantage of our Ballston Spa BSBPA Member News and Deals Facebook group, which is open to join for you to post your information.
-Furthermore, you can email your information to firstname.lastname@example.org
+Furthermore, you can email your information to email@example.com

-We are a Village of Friends, and even as we practice social distancing, we can still support each other.
+We are a Village of Friends and we support each other.
 Stay informed and positive—we are Stronger Together Ballston Spa.

 Information and Guidelines

-12/22/20 Resources for Mental Health support.
-The COVIC-19 pandemic may cause or exacerbate feelings of depression, anxiety or self harm.
+Resources for Mental Health support.
+The COVID-19 pandemic may cause or exacerbate feelings of depression, anxiety or self harm.
 Here are some resources that can help guide and inform:

-IMPORTANT Each business and organization must develop a written Safety Plan outlining how its workplace will prevent the spread of COVID-19.
+Each business and organization should develop a written Safety Plan outlining how its workplace will prevent the spread of COVID-19.
 A business may fill out this template to fulfill the requirement, or may develop its own Safety Plan.

 Your plan does not need to be submitted to a state agency for approval.
 You do need to retain a copy of your plan on the premises of the business and it must be made available to the New York State Department of Health (DOH) or local health or safety authorities in the event of an inspection.

 Group events must also follow Safety Plan guidelines.